4ms/stm32mp1-baremetal/README.md

 There are two ways to do this:

 The easiest way is just to physically insert the SD card into your computer.
-If the SD Card is still in the OSD board, power down the OSD board, remove the SD Card, and put it back into the computer.
+If the SD Card is still in the OSD32 board, power down the OSD32 board, remove the SD Card, and put it back into the computer.

 The more convenient way (if it works) is to use the USB gadget function.
-If you have the UART connected and your particular OS happens to be compatible with usb-gadget, then you might be able to mount the SD Card directly over UART without having to physically touch the card.
+If you have the UART and USB cable connected (and your particular OS happens to be compatible with usb-gadget) then you might be able to mount the SD Card directly over the USB connection without having to physically touch the card.
+It works for me on macOS and an Ubuntu box, but YMMV.

 Do this:
 1) When the board is booting, up look for the message `Hit any key to stop autoboot`, and press a key.
 2) You will see a UBOOT> prompt.
 Type the command: `ums 0 mmc 0`
 3) In another terminal window, look to see that there's a new device, e.g. /dev/sdX or /dev/disk#